 Ranga Shakara is a landmark that will be remembered for long in the theater history of Bengaluru.
 This dream of the late Kannada actor Shankar Nag, it was realized by Arundhati Nag(his wife), who spearheaded the movement for the theater to be accessible to both patrons and troupes alike.
 At Ranga Shankara they follow the thought of one play a day and therefore there is some action happening every day.
 They also have an annual theater festival that takes places every year around October.
 Besides this, they also provide venue space for many other cultural activities happening in the city.

 This sprawling property situated in Bengaluru is the global headquarters of the Art of Living foundation.
 It hosts regular meditation and spiritual retreats for millions of visitors every year.
-Such events aside, the facility also has a Ayurveda Hospital and a Panchakarma Center within its premises.
+Such events aside, the facility also has an Ayurveda Hospital and a Panchakarma Center within its premises.
+The facade of Vishalakshi Mantap, which is the meditation hall, is truly impressive, made of multiple tiers arranged in the form of stairs, with a dome crowning the whole ensemble.
+The area also features verdant lawns, with the major focus being on offering a sense of tranquility to the visitors.